MichaelMoroz/VRChatGaussianSplatting/README.md

 - `Max Alpha Mask Count` inserts optional alpha-mask passes between multi-pass chunks to occlude later chunks behind opaque geometry.
 This can help performance, but grab passes are expensive, so it is a tradeoff.
 - `Precompute Sorting` bakes direction-based order into the imported data so the splat can render standalone, including outside the runtime renderer path, but it uses much more texture memory and can introduce artifacts.

+### Exactness of Rendering

+For normally trained splats, exact color reproduction requires the color-space transform grab-pass path.

+If you turn `sRGB Color Correction` off, there are two important side effects:

+1. Rendering order has to fall back to back-to-front blending because there is no grab pass caching the current view color, so the multi-pass optimization path is no longer applicable.
+2. Colors are no longer reproduced exactly.
+The color conversion still happens per splat, but the blending itself is no longer mathematically valid for the original training color space.

+One workaround is to train the splats on images that were already color-converted into inverse sRGB space.
+Then the splats can be rendered without the runtime color-space conversion path, but you also need to turn off fake sRGB on the material.

 ### Runtime Sorted Rendering

 Use this path when you want the splat to be camera-sorted at runtime in VRChat: